 During the maturation process, cheeses are washed with brine every five to six days in order to encourage the development of the rind before being released for sale at between 35-40 days.

 The texture of Quadrello is soft and fudge-like, with an interior paste that is bone white in color–a reflection of the buffalo milk.
-The rind is pale orange in color, dotted with occasional white mold and marked by with deep striations that occur as a result of being drained on straw.
+The rind is pale orange in color, dotted with occasional white mold, and marked with deep striations that result from being drained on straw.

-Aromas are of earth and mushrooms with flavors of sweet cream, grass and hay.
+Expect aromas of earth and mushrooms, with flavors of sweet cream, grass, and hay.